-You can apply for the golden visa yourself, but it’s highly recommended to use the services of a law firm that specializes in this type of residence program.
-They can help make the application process much smoother and take less time, as well as help reduce your investment’s risks.
+You can apply for the golden visa yourself, but it’s highly recommended to use the services of an agent that specializes in this type of residence program.
+Since the program requirement is subject to change, they can help make the application process much smoother and take less time, as well as help reduce your investment’s risks.

 They can also give you advice on what to do next after you obtain the residence card, including how to prepare you for a citizenship application.

-If you’re hiring a law firm to process your application, you will need to undergo the following:
+If you’re hiring an agent to process your application, you will need to undergo the following:

 Due Diligence Check

-In the beginning of the process, a law firm should perform an initial due diligence check to make sure that you are eligible for the program without any record that can complicate the process.
+In the beginning of the process, an agent should perform an initial due diligence check to make sure that you are eligible for the program without any record that can complicate the process.

 If any issue occurs, they might be able to help you fix it.

-If you prefer to invest in a real estate property, which is a popular option among applicants, a law firm can help you search based on your criteria and requirements.
+If you prefer to invest in a real estate property, which is a popular option among applicants, an agent can help you search based on your criteria and requirements.

 Once you make a decision, they help prepare your visit to view the properties in Portugal as well as arrange all meetings you need to make in order to apply for the golden visa program.
 These include meetings with a bank, real estate firm, the SEF, biometrics, and tax advisor.